Ethan-Hill/spotify-player/README.md

   ```
   # - Notes -
   - This will not work without all of these variables defined.
-  - You will need a spotify application to get the SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET, you can make one [here](https://developer.spotify.com/dashboard/).
+  - You will need a spotify application to get the SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET .
+    You can make one [here](https://developer.spotify.com/dashboard/).

 First, run the development server: